eduvpn/documentation/DEVELOPMENT_SETUP_V3.md

 ## OpenVPN

+Unfortunately it is not that easy to start OpenVPN server processes on your development machine as it requires certain "libexec" scripts to be in the right location.
+It should be possible to do this with symlinks, but that is left as an exercise to the reader.
+It is typically not necessary to have real OpenVPN processes running on your development system.

-You can copy `openvpn-config/*` to `/etc/openvpn/server` on your development machine and start OpenVPN, e.g.:
+To start: you can copy `openvpn-config/*` to `/etc/openvpn/server` and start OpenVPN, e.g.:

 ```
 $ sudo systemctl start openvpn-server@default-{0,1}
 ```

-Now `vpn-daemon` should be able to query it.

 ## WireGuard